Sycamore Class – Years 3 & 4

 About us!

 This is the web page for Sycamore Class and we are a mixed age class of years 3 and 4.
 We are part of a wonderful class family that includes Mrs Elliott, our Teaching Assistant who is with us all day Monday to Thursday.
 On Mondays and Tuesdays we are taught by Miss Hynam and on Wednesdays, Thursdays and Fridays we are taught by Mrs Warren.
-We are lucky enough to have high quality PE sessions and lunchtime activities taught by Premier Sports on Fridays.
 The adults in Sycamore work very closely together to ensure that all learning and transitions are seamless.
 We try our very best in all aspects of our learning, show care and compassion for each other and take pride in our class family.

-This term we are focusing on our tortoise power, helping us to be self-managers.
-We will also be focusing on our whole school value of respect.
+This term we are recapping all our learning powers.
+We will also be focusing on our whole school value of trust.

 What will our learning look like this term?